 On July 22, 2011, a bomb exploded in a car outside the office of Prime Minister Jens Stoltenberg in Regjeringskvartalet in central Oslo.
 The powerful blast killed eight people and injured hundreds.
 The explosion in the small, and usually peaceful, nation came as a shock to people around the world.

-As news of the blast spread, Anders Behring Breivik boarded a ferry to the island of Utoya, 25 miles northwest of Oslo.
-Breivik was armed, and dressed in a police uniform.
-Utoya was the location of a political youth summer cap organized by the Norwegian Labor Party.
+As news of the blast spread, Breivik boarded a ferry to the island of Utoya, 25 miles northwest of Oslo.
+Breivik was armed and dressed in a police uniform.
+Utoya was the location of a political youth summer camp organized by the Norwegian Labor Party.
 Breivik went on a deadly shooting spree at the camp, killing 69 people, mostly teens.

 Police arrested Breivik when they reached Utoya an hour and a half after he commenced his murderous rampage.
 Breivik admitted to the killings while he was being held in police custody.